 As a blogger, I think it’s safe to say that writing blog posts that people will read, resonate with and share isn’t an easy feat.
 Unfortunately it’s not as simple as knocking a post out in an hour, hitting publish and calling it a day (I truly wish it was!)

 There’s quite a lot that goes into blogging where you’re forced to be everything and do everything all at once – content creator, editor, social media marketer, graphic designer, photographer – that it can be overwhelming to say the least.

 But you are a hustler, my friend.
 I just know it.
 And, if you’re anything like me – which I’m guessing you are since you’re reading this post – then, you probably like being the do-it-all girl because you’re passionate about what you do.
 Amiright?

 So, since you want to create awesome content that’s widely shared and loved, then this post is for you.
 I’m going to share every task you need to do before and after you publish your next post.
 And if you’re feeling a little overwhelmed by all of the steps, don’t worry, I got you!
-I made a handy little checklist that you can refer to the next time you write a blog post.
+I made a handy little checklist at the end of this post that you can refer to the next time you write a blog post.

 BEFORE YOU HIT PUBLISH

 Raise your hand if you’ve ever been in the middle of writing something and completely lost track of where you were at? 🙋♀️